Thanks for taking the time to read my story. I hope you will share yours too!

 My recovery process has included trying to integrate my absolute belief in the love of God, religious ideas of God and personal struggles with addiction and mental health issues into a woman with self-awareness and integrity that lives in a way that is authentic to me, based upon my own values and beliefs.
 This has been my process and it has been no easy task.

-My work is a labour of love for me and an extension of my own recovery process and relationship with a power much greater than myself.
-My hope to build an platform where women can share their lived experience honestly and openly, to INSPIRE & ADVOCATE for social & political change in recovery, addiction, poverty and mental health issues.
+My work is a labour of love and an extension of my own recovery process and relationship with a power much greater than myself.
+My hope to build an platform where women can share their lived experience honestly and openly, to inspire and advocate for social & political change in recovery, addiction, poverty and mental health issues.

 Thanks for letting me share.
 Please visit often!